-- Conducts self in an exemplary manner through leadership, honesty, integrity and holds self to a higher standard of behavior
+- Conducts self in an exemplary manner through leadership, honesty, integrity and holds self to a high standard of behavior.

 - Adheres to policies and procedures as outlined in the SIG Employee Handbook, SIG Day Employee Manual, and the SIG Code of Professional Conduct.

-- Completes all pre-campus trainings, including watching online webinars and manual review.
+- Completes all pre-campus trainings, including engaging in online webinars and manual review.

-- Attends and participates in the staff orientation prior to the beginning of the session.
+- Attends and participates in the on-campus staff orientation prior to the beginning of the session.

 - Assists with the coordination and implementation of parent orientation and student registration prior to the start of the program and on the opening day of the program.